Comment on page

-Please note that it normally takes a few days for the request to fully go through and be approved - make sure you've recieved an email that confirms your account is ready to go.
+Please note *You need to disable your adblocker or you will not be able to see this component in Adalo *It normally takes a few days for the request to fully go through and be approved - make sure you've received an email that confirms your account is ready to go.
 If the account isn't fully approved, your ads won't work.

 2) Configure your iOS AdMob App Navigate to the "Apps" section of the side panel and click "Add App."
 When asked if your app has been published, click no. Enter your app name and decide whether to enable user metrics.
 You will also be prompted to select whether your app is iOS or Android.
 Because the AdMob interface differs depending on the platform, you will have to create one version for iOS and one version for Android.
 Select iOS for now.
 Copy the App ID and paste it into the left panel in Adalo for your AdMob component under "AdMob iOS App ID."